Meghanaramesha/BLOG/GitBook_Content/Influencers/Lanceric/293_two a half gamers session 23 - How to do a proper game performance audit UA Admon GD Matej Lancaric User Acquisition Expert to Grow Mobile Games Globally.md

+---
+title: "two  a half gamers session 23 - How to do a proper game performance audit UA Admon  GD  Matej Lancaric User Acquisition Expert to Grow Mobile Games Globally "
+---

 # two & a half gamers session #23 - How to do a proper game performance audit?
 UA, Admon & GD – Matej Lancaric: User Acquisition Expert to Grow Mobile Games Globally 🦄🕺

 ![](./images/Lancaricme-4_e36516e8.png)